swayam-kothekar/cloudshare-project/README.md

 ## **How It Works**

-1. **File Upload**: Users upload files, which are encrypted on the client-side before being sent to AWS S3 using a presigned URL.
+1. **Multiple File Upload**: Users upload one or more files, which are encrypted on the client-side before being sent to AWS S3 using a presigned URL.
 2. **Custom Short URL**: A custom or randomly generated short URL is created and stored in DynamoDB.
 3. **File Sharing**: Users receive a shareable link and a QR code for easy access.
 4. **Access Control**: Download limits and expiration times are validated before granting file access.